-On the manufacturing front, the Group's replication of optical disc division has commenced providing a newly created remastering service whereby the sound (audio) quality is enhanced from the standard 16-bits to 24-bits.
-Such remastered products are now being marketed by our clients and our logo STEIGERN Audiophile or GIPFEL Audio-Pro is highlighted on the album cover of such audio compact discs.
-We have submitted Trade Mark and Service Mark applications to protect our added advantage in this industry.
+On the manufacturing front, the Group's replication of optical disc division has made its mark in the industry by providing our remastering service whereby the sound (audio) quality is enhanced from the standard 16-bits to 24-bits.
+Such remastered products are gaining popularity and our logo STEIGERN Audiophile or GIPFEL Audio-Pro is highlighted on the album cover of such audio compact discs marketed by our clients.

+I have pleasure in reporting that we have successfully obtained Trade Mark and Service Mark applications to protect our added advantage in this industry.